 One of Henrico County’s prebellum homes that was named for one-time owner, Josiah Dabbs.
 Dabbs died in 1862, at the dawn of the Civil War.
 His wife was left to run the farm, but as the war raged around the county during the Seven Days Battle, Mrs. Dabbs moved to the sanctuary of Richmond, leaving the house abandoned.
 General Robert E. Lee, used the house as his headquarters during the battles in defense of Richmond.

 Early records of the land show that at one time the farm was called High Meadow.
 In 1883, the home was sold to Henrico County to be used as the county poor house.
-At the present time, Dabbs House is the headquarters of the Division of Police, County of Henrico.
+At present, Dabbs House is a museum operated by Henrico County Recreation & Parks..

 This road derives its name from the Darby family.
 The area around the road was peopled almost exclusively by the Darby and the Enroughty families.
 To other people in this section, the two names were almost synonymous and interchangeable.
 Darby obtained preference because of its easier pronunciation and brevity.